Best Web-based Help Desks

 Cons:

-• Not the best option for enterprise help desks
+• Limited Enterprise Features: Not the best choice for large enterprise help desks needing extensive features.

 Zendesk is accessible to businesses of all sizes because its subscription rate is levied per agent per month.
 This is a great option for startups because it doesn’t require any expensive upfront software or server purchases.
 You can get a 30-day free trial of Zendesk, so try out the higher of the two available packages, which is called the Enterprise edition.